pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * DR messages are authenticated by knowledge of the DR state and are not normally signed.
 * A DR message MAY include a Flow Control signature packet:
     * The Flow Control signature is placed inside the encrypted data, before the literal data packet.
-* Each DR message MUST include a new ephemeral public key:
+* Each DR message MUST include the sender's latest ephemeral public key:
     * It is contained in a Public Subkey packet of the appropriate ephemeral algorithm type.
     * The Public Subkey packet is placed inside the encrypted data, following the literal data packet.

+Note that a Public *Subkey* packet is used so that it cannot be mistaken for a TPK.

 ### Ephemeral Key subpacket

-The EK subpacket contains the sender's initial ephemeral public key, as a full Public Subkey packet of the appropriate ephemeral algorithm type.
+The EK subpacket contains the sender's initial ephemeral public key, as a full Public Subkey packet using the appropriate ephemeral algorithm.

 ### Algorithm-specific PKESK data

-A double-ratchet PKESK contains the sender's full DR state for the current message, in addition to the symmetric algorithm used in the following SEIPD packet.
+An ephemeral-algorithm PKESK contains the sender's full DR state for the current message, in addition to the symmetric algorithm used in the following SEIPD packet.
 The symmetric algorithm MUST have the same key length as the ECDH algorithm of the current DR.

 * Symmetric Algorithm (1 octet)
-* Recipient's last known ephemeral key version (1 octet)
+* Recipient's last published ephemeral key version (1 octet)
-* Recipient's last known ephemeral key fingerprint (N octets)
+* Recipient's last published ephemeral key fingerprint (N octets)
 * Symmetric Chain Sequence (4 octets) (?TBC?)

 ## Algorithm upgrades